saisubbarajum/ChatBot/README.md

 # ChatBot
-chat bot using python and API.
+Created a simple chat bot using python to generate automated responses to a user's input using chatterbot library.